Installing from Source

 package.json file in the root folder.

-git clone https://github.com/arkecosystem/core cd core git checkout develop yarn setup #run Lerna to clean, bootstrap and build the core packages
+1git clone https://github.com/arkecosystem/core2cd core3git checkout develop4yarn setup #run Lerna to clean, bootstrap and build the core packages

 Step 7: Setting Up The Development Database